List of Hellsing characters: Abilities

 In battle, Alexander Anderson is often depicted using scores of blessed bayonets presumably made of silver as well as smaller blades which are held between his fingers like claws.
 He is shown to have extraordinary physical abilities, including strength, speed, and stamina.
-He is shown using pages from bibles as barriers to ward off vampire movement, and also appears to be able to teleport himself amongst clouds of bible pages.
+He is shown using pages from Bibles as barriers to ward off vampire movement, and also appears to be able to teleport himself amongst clouds of Bible pages.
 Anderson is a "Regenerator", meaning he utilizes Iscariot-developed technology that allows him to restore body parts that are lost and heal himself (this ability does not work in his battle with Alucard in OVA part 8, due to Alucard injuring him with the Jackal - an oversized pistol especially designed to be used against "Regenerators").
-When using the nail of Helena his body becomes a mass of thorns and his healing factor has become more advance to the point it rivals Alucard's as well as burning unholy beings enhanced his strength and speed.
-The cost is however is losing his self as it caused him to become a mindless plant monster and can only be killed by removing his nail pierced heart where he returned to normal before dying.
+When using the nail of Helena his body becomes a mass of thorns and his healing factor has become more advanced to the point it rivals Alucard's as well as burning unholy beings, and enhancing his strength and speed.
+The cost however is losing his self as it caused him to become a mindless plant monster that can only be killed by removing his nail pierced heart where he returned to normal before dying.
 He is also shown to be a more charismatic and more morally right as a leader compared to Maxwell.